Rakahanga-Manihiki language: The language

-The Manihiki-Rakahanga dialect is much closer to Maori than the dialects of Tahiti, Tongareva, and the Cook Islands.
+The Manihiki-Rakahanga dialect is much closer to Māori than the dialects of Tahiti, Tongareva, and the Cook Islands.
 "Cook Islands Māori is an indigenous language with several dialects including Penrhyn, Rakahanga-Manihiki, Atiu, Mitiaro, Mauke, Aitutaki, and Mangaian".
 The alphabet adopted for Rarotonga was introduced by native pastors, who were educated by the London Missionary Society.
 When using H instead of S and WH instead of H. In Tahitian, in retaining K and NG and using WH and a more sounded H. It is shared by the Maori dialect.
 The consonants that are not presented are H and WH, and the v should be W. The H and Wh sounds have no letters to represent them.
 An official interpreter to the Cook Islands Administration, Stephen Savage holds that the w should have been embraced for the Rarotongan dialect instead of v.
 With teaching the alphabetical sounds, the tendency is for the children to adopt and study the v sounds.
 The Europeans have omitted the obvious H sound in Rakahanga by writing in print “Rakaanga.”
 The people of the Manihiki Island pronounce their island “Manihiki” but write it Maniiki because the people are taught when learning the alphabet to not include the H. The word hala was influenced by Tahiti, where the sound exists as an F and is pronounced as “fara”.
 It became evident that the sound was not the Tahitian F but was influenced with the Maori WH sound.
 The H and Wh have been used in words in which they are sounded.
 The word Huku variously written as “Iku,” “Hiku,” and “Huku”.
 Huku who is a human discoverer sailed from Rarotonga on a fishing expedition.
 Huku is to be believed by the people of the Rakahanga and Manihiki islands which Huku is stated to have sailed from Rarotonga on a fishing expedition.

-Language family

-This is a list of languages families related to Rakahanga-Manihiki.